Heart Health and Happiness

 A recent study in the Journal of the American Medical Association (JAMA) found that consuming increased amounts of sugar, especially in processed foods, can lower high-density lipoprotein cholesterol (good cholesterol) levels, while increasing triglyceride levels and (the bad) low-density lipoprotein cholesterol levels.
 This is because elevated blood glucose levels raise blood pressure and heart rate and interfere with the proper function of blood vessels, subsequently increasing the risk of heart disease and other heart problems down the line.

 So which is the most harmful dietary danger, sodium, saturated fat or sugar?
 Does it really matter?
-In my opinion, if you are eating a predominantly plant-based diet, with organic animal protein used sparingly, while avoiding anything that comes in a box, you should be fine.
+In my opinion, if you are eating a predominantly plant-based diet and avoiding anything that comes in a box, you should be fine.
 It’s when we consume “foods” that have a closer relation to plastic than to something edible, that we begin to see problems.
 I think that we intuitively knew this at one point, but have been so bombarded with advertisements and media telling us what we should buy and what we should eat, that we have become so removed from nature and what real food should be.

 So my challenge to you this Heart Health month is to stop and think anytime you’re about to eat something, and ask yourself, “How is this food nourishing me?”
 And if you can’t come up with an answer, maybe it’s time to rethink your eating habits.
 Remember that small changes over time can have the biggest impact.
 So if it’s cutting out the soda, decreasing your meat consumption or switching to organic produce, every little bit counts on your wellness journey.